google/horologist/docs/compose-layout.md

 }
 ```

-If you need some screens to use always-on, and others not to, then you can use the additional
+If you need some screens to use always-on, and others not to, then you can use
-argument supplied to `AmbientAware`.
+the additional argument supplied to `AmbientAware` to indicate whether a
+recomposition should be triggered when the system goes into ambient mode (i.e.
+whether the composable wants to handle ambient mode or not).

 For example, in a workout app, it is desirable that the main  workout screen uses always-on, but the
 workout summary at the end does not.
 See the [`ExerciseClient`][exercise-client]